+- The CUDA Compatibility Guide.

+- The README for pynvjitlink.

-- The CUDA Compatibility Guide. - The README for ptxcompiler.
+- The README for ptxcompiler.

-3.24 CUDA Frequently Asked Questions
+3.25 CUDA Frequently Asked Questions

-3.24.1 nvprof reports "No kernels were profiled"
+3.25.1 nvprof reports "No kernels were profiled"

 When using the nvprof tool to profile Numba jitted code for the CUDA target, the output contains No kernels were profiled but there are clearly running kernels present, what is going on?